APPNF8i8/DinoPlay/README.md

 How to play:

-Click on the action button to launch the game in which the player controls a running dinosaur by pressing space or down arrow key to avoid obstacles, including cacti and pterodactyls.
+Click on the action button to launch the game in which the player controls a running dinosaur by pressing space or down arrow key to avoid obstacles, including cactus and pterodactyls.
 When the player reaches 700 points, the game begins to switch between day (white background, black lines, and shapes) and night (black background, white lines, and shapes).

 # Code considerations (here to be changed)
 - It uses screenshots, so you have to split screen and activate chromewindows after start to run